Pleb5/Pleb5.github.io/en/pages/quest-6-bitcoin-privacy.md

 ## In essence: Privacy
 {: .no_toc }

-## OBJECTIVE: Get to know the enemy([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})
+## OBJECTIVE: Get to know the enemy ([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})

 1. 💡Learn a lesson about [Bitcoin Plebs and Privacy](/en/pleb-lessons/#bitcoin-plebs-and-privacy)
-2. Use the Tor Browser to go to the chain analysis research site [OXT](oxt.me){:target="_blank"}
+2. Use the Tor Browser to go to the [mempool.space](https://mempool.space){:target="_blank"} blockchain explorer
-    1. This site has been developed by privacy advocates to raise awareness and help others use bitcoin privately.
-It is a free-to-use chain-analysis tool with a bunch of other useful information on the bitcoin base-layer
+    1. This is an open-source tool maintained by the bitcoin community that lets you browse transactions, addresses and blocks.
+You can even self-host it on your own node!
+    2. **Note:** The previously recommended chain analysis tool OXT (oxt.me) has been unavailable since the Samourai Wallet seizure in 2024.
+This is a good reminder of why you should not rely solely on centralized services.
 3. Browse the site and play around with it
-    2. The [wallet clustering](https://oxt.me/directory){:target="_blank"} of different big fishes is interesting
-    3. The [history of bitcoin](https://oxt.me/history){:target="_blank"} is a very interesting section too
+    2. Search for well-known addresses and check out their transaction history and graph visualization!
 4. Create a transaction where you merge multiple UTXOs into one UTXO
-    4. Select multiple UTXOs in your wallet on the `UTXOs` tab, with left mouse click while holding `ctrl` button
+    4. Select multiple UTXOs in your wallet on the `UTXOs` tab, with left mouse click while holding `Ctrl` button
-    5. If you don’t have multiple UTXOs get some from Mutinynet [faucet](https://faucet.mutinynet.com/){:target="_blank"} or perform a self-spend
+    5. If you don't have multiple UTXOs get some from Mutinynet [faucet](https://faucet.mutinynet.com/){:target="_blank"} or perform a self-spend
     6. Choose the `Send selected` option.
 It will take you to the `Send` tab to complete the transaction creation process
     7. Send it to this address
         ```sh
         tb1q8660fer4ch2twd6xn58e8pau3edkgkvft9a654
 		```
     8. Fill in a label e.g. `Merged inputs test`
 5. Check the privacy ramifications of your transaction in Sparrow
     9. Sparrow will show you the transaction graph.
 It shows that two of your UTXOs are the inputs merged into one output and some fee
-    10. At the bottom of the page you can see an `“i”` info icon with `“Analysis”` written on it.
+    10. At the bottom of the page you can see an `"i"` info icon with `"Analysis"` written on it.
 Hover over it to see the message
     11. Sparrow will tell you how you could improve the privacy of the transaction, if it is possible in the first place.
 Limiting factors would sometimes need you to ask for a different address type or do other things you might not be willing to do just for more privacy.
 But it is nice to know nonetheless
 6. You can see that there are buttons next to the Analysis to select either fee efficiency or privacy when Sparrow constructs a transaction.
-This is not always available because sometimes Sparrow can’t optimize for privacy for external reasons(mainly address types and coin control reasons: you chose specific UTXOs to spend)
+This is not always available because sometimes Sparrow can't optimize for privacy for external reasons (mainly address types and coin control reasons: you chose specific UTXOs to spend)
 7. Complete the transaction
 8. In Mutinynet [signet block explorer](https://mutinynet.com/) search for the address you sent it to
     12. Click on the address I gave you and see its history
     ```sh
     tb1q8660fer4ch2twd6xn58e8pau3edkgkvft9a654
 	```
     14. What you see is that everyone who completes this task sends a transaction to this fixed address.
 This is called address reuse.
 Now you can have an informed guess about some things if this was a mainnet address:
         2. A person collects money on a fixed address.
 This could be a donation fund or some kind of service with regular customers or allowance etc.: A sole address used as a wallet basically
         3. You still might find out interesting things about this signet address e.g.:
-        4. How many people completed this task
+            1. How many people completed this task
-        5. Looking at transaction dates and correlating this info with nostr notes further gives you info on the growth rate of the group and potentially also some info about group members
+            2. Looking at transaction dates and correlating this info with nostr notes further gives you info on the growth rate of the group and potentially also some info about group members
 9. Now open up a Tor browser and go to this site:
     15. [https://keepassxc.org/donate/](https://keepassxc.org/donate/){:target="_blank"}
     16. Scroll down.
 It will probably show you the donation address KeePassXC uses.
 Such a great password manager could use a fixed address for donations?
 "You gotta be kidding me, right?"
 No.
         ```sh
         1P7VPcL31rFzcHKbgVoqW6VoMBRQY5UYdR
 		```
     17. Many projects only provide a fixed address because it is convenient.
 It is very bad privacy though
     18. Use [BTCPay Server](https://btcpayserver.org/){:target="_blank"} or bip47 paynyms for more privacy when the you want to give users automatic addresses for a service or donations
     19. Search that address in mempool.space switching to mainnet.
 You will see all the incoming bitcoin in the past, current balance and if you scroll down you can browse recent and past transaction activity.
 The address is highlighted in all transaction graphs.
-    20. Now you could try to track down donors’ addresses or see how KeePassXC uses their donation fund and try to find out more about their developers/contributors addresses
+    20. Now you could try to track down donors' addresses or see how KeePassXC uses their donation fund and try to find out more about their developers/contributors addresses
-    21. You could try to look into this in OXT as well.
-Since this is a chain analysis tool it will give you additional details e.g. time pattern analysis of the transactions to this address
-    22. **Chain analysis has to have a starting point.** This is a bitcoin address that they know more external info about.
+    21. **Chain analysis has to have a starting point.** This is a bitcoin address that they know more external info about.
 It has to be a strong assumption about the true identity behind that address
-    23. Then it can try to follow this UTXO through the transaction graph and make guesses about what exactly happened in each followup transaction.
+    22. Then it can try to follow this UTXO through the transaction graph and make guesses about what exactly happened in each followup transaction.
 This, correlated with even more external info can reveal a whole lot about the identities of everyone involved with that address

 Most of the time you can use the privacy option in Sparrow if the receive address type matches yours and you don’t force Sparrow to use your specific UTXOs as inputs.
 You just go to the “Send” tab and put in the desired amount of sats and the receive address.